 Employers and managers, with their own behaviour, can cultivate positive attitudes towards wellbeing and health.
 This way they can build a social environment in which adopting and maintaining healthy lifestyle patterns and taking care of oneself are socially approved, valued, and supported by all employees.
 This starts with using positive words and sharing encouraging thoughts when talking about wellbeing and health.

 Employers and managers can facilitate employees to adopt and maintain healthy lifestyle patterns by openly approving of and encouraging employees to act in wellbeing-supporting ways both at work and on leisure time, and by motivating employees to use the opportunities the workplace provides for doing this.
 In practice, this could mean, for example, encouraging employees to take breaks from work with regular intervals to maintain concentration and vitality – and indeed acting as a role model.

-Arranging recreational social events, such as collective coffee breaks, outdoor activities to get fresh air and physical activity, or a get-together at the end of a work week to which employees can arrange activities, such as games or quizzes
+Arranging recreational social events, such as collective coffee breaks, outdoor ac-tivities to get fresh air and physical activity, a get-together at the end of a work week to which employees can arrange activities (e.g., games, tests), etc.

 Digital working environment

 Reducing employees’ stress and pressure to work overtime, and improving recovery from work by creating a system, in which emails sent after official working hours are not delivered to the recipient until the following day.